AkilanD04/PrepPal_final/README.md

 # PrepPal
-This is an app which gets food preperations instructions with ingredients and measurements for the user.
+This is an app which gets food preparations instructions with ingredients and measurements for the user.